adityai/k8sandbox/README.md

 The `run.sh` script:

 1. Verifies Docker is installed and running
-2. Downloads and installs Kind (Kubernetes IN Docker) for your architecture
+2. Checks and installs Kind (Kubernetes IN Docker) if not present
+3. Checks and installs kubectl if not present
-3. Creates a Kubernetes cluster named "sandbox"
+4. Creates a Kubernetes cluster named "sandbox"
-4. Verifies the cluster is running
+5. Verifies the cluster is running
-5. Provides confirmation and usage instructions
+6. Provides confirmation and usage instructions

 ## Usage